cherrytwist/cherrytwist/docs/ai-virtual-contributors.md

 ## **AI Services**
 The AI services that are used are logically *separate from the Alkemio platform*.

-However there are already services, as well as the ability to create new services, that have been identified and implemented - below are more details.
+However, there are already services, as well as the ability to create new services, that have been identified and implemented - below are more details.

 The chosen logical model is to allow many external AI services to be plugged in and used safely on Alkemio.